 For sole traders, you can also visit GOV.UK and search the Individual Insolvency Register.

 Another place to look is the company's own website to check whether it is still active.
 Have a look on the ‘About Us’ & ‘News’ pages to see if there are any announcements.
 Unfortunately, for smaller businesses the 'latest news' being two years old is quite common and more likely to be the date of the last revamp of the website than evidence of a business in financial distress.

 Social media is also another really useful tool.
 Check their Twitter, Facebook, Linkedin pages – is the company still posting to these sites or have the pages become inactive?
 Is anyone posting about the company with their Twitter handle?
 Are staff members updating to Linkedin with what's going on in the company?

 Try a search.
 If the company's name comes up in the results, check the date of the listing and follow a recent one, or change to the news tab.
 This is a good way to come across press releases, news items and any other recent discussions that might give you a clue about what's going on.

 Check local and national press – especially if it is a larger company.
 In December 2014, City Link staff and suppliers found out via the news on Christmas Day that the company had gone into administration!

 You probably carried out a credit check on the company before you entered into business with them (see our article on how to check a company before you offer them credit).
-It is worth going back to that report to see if it has been updated with the news that the company has ceased trading.

 Some types of business require a license.
 A restaurant, for example, needs a license from the Local Authority to sell its food and beverages.
 Contact the local council office having jurisdiction over licensing at the location of the business and inquire about the license status.
 A non-renewal or cancellation of the license is a good indication that the business itself has folded.